carneades/carneades-4/USAGE.md

 #### Proof Standards

 Proof standards are used to decide the winning statement of an issue.
-Note that in cases where there is no clear winner, none of the statements will get labelled `in`
+Note that in cases where there is no clear winner, none of the statements will get labelled `in`.

 Built in proof standards are:

-  - `PE`: The default proof standard picking the strongest incoming argument by weight.
+  - `PE` (Preponderance of the Evidence): The default proof standard picking the strongest incoming argument by weight.
-  - `CCE`: Like `PE` but the weight of ther winning argument needs to be sufficiently larger than the other argument.
+  - `CCE` (Clear and Convincing Evidence): Like `PE` but the weight of the winning argument needs to be sufficiently larger than the other argument.
-  - `BRD`: Like `CCE` but in addition the loosing arguments need to have sufficiently low weights.
+  - `BRD` (Beyond Reasonable Doubt): Like `CCE` but in addition the losing arguments need to have sufficiently low weights.

 ### Assumptions

-In the field `assumptions` a list of ground atomic formulas can be specified that are to be takes as true.
+In the field `assumptions` a list of ground atomic formulas can be specified that are to be taken as true.

 ### Tests